ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 The purpose of `TaskConfig` is to define all parameters that are necessary for configuring an Aggregator.
 It includes all the fields to be associated with a task.
-(See task configuration in {{!DAP=I-D.draft-ietf-ppm-dap-02}}.)
 In addition to the Aggregator endpoints, maximum batch query count, and task expiration, the structure includes an opaque `task_info` field that is specific to a deployment.
 For example, this can be a string describing the purpose of this task.

 The `query_config` field defines the DAP query configuration used to guide batch selection.
 It is defined as follows:

 ~~~
 struct {
-    QueryType query_type;         /* I-D.draft-ietf-ppm-dap-02 */
+    QueryType query_type;         /* I-D.draft-ietf-ppm-dap-04 */
-    Duration time_precision;      /* I-D.draft-ietf-ppm-dap-02 */
+    Duration time_precision;      /* I-D.draft-ietf-ppm-dap-04 */
-    uint16 max_batch_query_count; /* I-D.draft-ietf-ppm-dap-02 */
+    uint16 max_batch_query_count; /* I-D.draft-ietf-ppm-dap-04 */
     uint32 min_batch_size;
     select (QueryConfig.query_type) {
         case time_interval: Empty;